 With a chattel mortgage, the asset itself serves as collateral for the loan rather than real estate.
 In other words, if you default on your payments, then the lender can take possession of whatever asset was used to secure the loan instead of taking ownership over any type of real estate.

-Factors that affect the cost of a chattel mortgage
+Factors that affect the cost of chattel mortgages

 The cost of chattel loans can vary greatly depending on several factors.
 This includes the amount borrowed, interest rate, and repayment terms.